dhfbk/Detection-of-place-names-in-historical-travel-writings/README.md

 # Detection-of-place-names-in-historical-travel-writings
 We manually annotated a corpus of 100,000 tokens taken from a collection of English travel writings (both travel reports and guidebooks) about Italy published in the second half of the XIX century and the ’30s of the XX century.
-The corpus is annotated in IOB format using the tag LOCATION to mark all named entities (including nicknames) referring to: (i) geographical locations; (ii) political locations; (iii) functional locations.
+The corpus is annotated in BIO format using the tag LOCATION to mark all named entities (including nicknames) referring to: (i) geographical locations; (ii) political locations; (iii) functional locations.

 The corpus has been used to retrain the Stanford NER module (https://stanfordnlp.github.io/CoreNLP/ner.html) and to train new models using the neural architecture proposed by Reimers and Gurevych (https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf) tested with several pre-trained word embeddings.